Factorization of the dijet cross section in hadron-hadron collisions: Evolution of the scattering cross section

-The cross section is a convolution of the hard function $H_{IJ}$, the soft function $S_{JI}$, the jet functions and the collinear distribution functions.
-Each function starts from appropriate scales $\mu_i$ and scales to the common scale $\mu$.
-For the hard function, $\mu_H \sim Q$, for the soft function, $\mu_S \sim \beta Q$, for the jet function, $\mu_J \sim \delta Q$, and for the collinear distribution function, $\mu_C \sim \eta Q$.
-And the overall cross section is independent of the renormalization scale $\mu$.
-The evolution of each component in the jet cross section can be obtained by solving the renormalization group equations.
+The cross section is the product of the hard function $H_{IJ}$, the soft function $S_{JI}$, the jet functions and the beam functions.
+Each function starts from the characteristic scales $\mu_i$, at which the logarithms become small, and scales to the common factorization scale $\mu_F$.
+The characteristic scales are given as $\mu_H \sim \omega$ for the hard part, $\mu_J \sim \omega \delta $ and $\mu_B \sim \omega \delta$ for the collinear parts, and $\mu_S \sim \Lambda$ for the soft part.
+The overall cross section is independent of the factorization scale $\mu_F$.
+The evolution of each component in the jet cross section can be obtained by solving the RG equations.